Oiroke no Sakura

-Sakumo gave an shallow bow.
+Sakumo gave an aborted bow.
 "Hatake-san, it's nice to meet you."

 Kakashi didn't bow.
 He just gave the young man another long look.
 After enough time to pass for Sakumo to start to sweat, Kakashi give a broad smile which creased his one visible eye.
 "Likewise Haruno-kun."

 The young man frowned slightly, which made Kakashi want to grin wider.
 "So, I just dropped by to say 'hi' and congratulations."

 "Thanks, Kakashi-sensei!
 Well, you should at least stick around long enough to enjoy the main show," Naruto said.
 "I hear it's real good, but you would know more about that than I do."

 "I think I just might," Kakashi said as he disappeared back into the crowd, though he didn't go far.
 He grabbed another drink, and settled himself into a secluded booth that gave him vantage over Naruto and his new friend.
 It wasn't that Kakashi didn't trust Naruto's judgment; Naruto had an amazing ability to turn people around.
 But this Sakumo was an unknown factor, and Kakashi hated surprises.